 In many countries, procedures to obtain price approvals, coverage and reimbursement can take considerable time after the receipt of marketing approval.
 During 2014, Defitelio was launched in a number of European countries.
+We have launched and expect to continue to launch the product in additional European countries on a rolling basis in 2015.
 We are in the process of making pricing and reimbursement submissions with respect to Defitelio, and discussing them with regulatory authorities, in those European countries where Defitelio is not yet launched, including in countries where pricing and reimbursement approvals are required for launch.
 We cannot predict the timing of Defitelio's launch in countries where we are awaiting pricing and reimbursement approvals.
-If we experience delays and unforeseen difficulties in obtaining favorable pricing and reimbursement approvals, planned launches in the affected countries would be delayed, or, if we are unable to ultimately obtain favorable pricing and reimbursement approvals in countries that represent significant markets, including France, especially where a country's reimbursed price influences other countries, our growth prospects in Europe could be negatively affected.
+If we experience delays or unforeseen difficulties in obtaining favorable pricing and reimbursement approvals, planned launches in the affected countries would be delayed, or, if we are unable to ultimately obtain favorable pricing and reimbursement approvals in countries that represent significant markets, especially where a country's reimbursed price influences other countries, our growth prospects in Europe could be negatively affected.
 See the risk factor in Part II, Item 1A of this Quarterly Report on Form 10-Q entitled "We may not be able to successfully maintain or grow sales of Defitelio in Europe, or obtain marketing approval of defibrotide in other countries, including the United States, which could have a material adverse effect on our business, financial condition, results of operations and growth prospects."